Now Reading

 25. Writhing Tongue (1980)

 Yoshitaro Nomura is known for his Japanese social dramas and thrillers that broke cinematic taboos.
-He made his directorial debut in 1952 and initially explored post-war Japanese society through sleek crime/thrillers.
-Nomura’s 1978 drama The Demon offered a deeply unsettling account of child abuse.
-In 1980’s Writhing Tongue, Nomura once again delved deep into the psychological torment of his characters.
+He debuted in 1952 and initially explored post-war Japanese society through sleek crime/thrillers.
+His 1978 drama The Demon offered a deeply unsettling account of child abuse.
+In Writhing Tongue, Nomura once again delved deep into the psychological torment of his characters.

 24. Noriko’s Dinner Table (2005)

-Noriko’s Dinner Table is often considered as the sequel to Sion Sono’s crazy 2001 horror flick Suicide Club.
+Noriko’s Dinner Table is often considered the sequel to Sion Sono’s crazy 2001 horror flick Suicide Club.
 But it’s not a typical sequel.
-The film begins before the events of Suicide Club and touches few of the narrative elements from its predecessor.
-Noriko’s Dinner Table is definitely less confusing and more structured than Suicide Club.
-The film revolves around 17-year old Noriko.
-She rebels against her father when she is asked to attend a local community college rather than move to Tokyo.
+The film begins before the events of Suicide Club and touches on a few of the narrative elements from its predecessor.
+Dinner Table is definitely less confusing and more structured than Suicide Club.
+The film revolves around 17-year-old Noriko, who runs away from home and gets involved in a mysterious online cult.

 23. The Ghost of Yotsuya (1959)

 ‘Kaidan’ or ‘Kwaidan’ refers to ghost stories with inexplicable mysteries.
 The term was widely used during the Edo period (1603-1867).
-Many frightening, uncanny folktales gained popularity during this particular era.
+Many frightening, uncanny folktales gained popularity during this era.
 And long before the Edo period, Japanese traditional beliefs espoused the idea of ‘Onryo’.
-Onryo are wrathful spirits hell bent on getting revenge on the living.
+Onryo are wrathful spirits hell-bent on getting revenge on the living.

 Yotsuya Kaidan is one of the most famous and oldest onryo ghost stories.
-Keisuke Kinoshita made a version of the ghost story in 1949, and there have been many other film versions.
+Keisuke Kinoshita made a version of the ghost story in 1949, and there’ve been many other film versions.
 Nevertheless, it’s Nobuo Nakagawa’s 1959 movie that perfectly captures the doom-laden world of Japanese spirits.
-Nakagawa is a master director of horror films.
-Between late 1950s and early 1960s, he made plenty of visually rich mythological ghost stories.
-The narrative revolves around pretty Oiwa, who gets killed due to her samurai husband’s devilish plan.
-She returns as a ghost to get her vengeance.
+Nakagawa is a master of horror.
+Between the late 1950s and early 1960s, he made several visually rich mythological ghost stories.

-Ghost of Yotsuya is a classic of the genre that’s strengthened by Nakagawa’s eerie and impressive horror imagery.
+The story revolves around pretty Oiwa, who gets killed due to her samurai husband’s devilish plan.
+She returns as a ghost for vengeance.
+Ghost of Yotsuya is a genre classic, strengthened by Nakagawa’s eerie and impressive horror imagery.

 22. Horrors of Malformed Men (1969)

-Teruo Ishii is an eclectic filmmaker who made 83 feature films across genres such as sci-fi, horror, film noir, and martial arts action.
+Teruo Ishii is an eclectic filmmaker who made 83 feature films across sci-fi, horror, film noir, and martial arts action genre.
 But Ishii was largely known for his infamous list of ero-guro (erotic-grotesque) movies.
 Ero-guro is generally recognized as an artistic sub-genre that focuses on sexual corruption and decadence.
 It was part of Japanese literature from the 1920s.

-It would be a futile attempt to elaborate the convoluted, hallucinogenic narrative of the film.
+It’d be a futile attempt to elaborate the convoluted, hallucinogenic narrative of the film.
 The story recounts the bizarre experiences of Hirosuke Hitomi, a medical student confined to a mental asylum.
-Ishii designs the film as a grotesquely beautiful nightmare.
-It’s full of unhinged imagery and haunting depictions of the human body.
+Ishii’s film is a grotesquely beautiful nightmare, full of unhinged imagery and haunting depictions of the human body.

 21. The Sinners of Hell (1960)

-The Sinners of Hell is a morality tale which depicts a crime and its horrific consequences.
-While the narrative meanders in a lot of ways, Nakagawa manages to cast a spell over us with his beguiling visuals.
+The Sinners of Hell is a morality tale that depicts a crime and its horrific consequences.
+While the narrative meanders in a lot of ways, Nakagawa spellbinds with his beguiling visuals.
 The film takes a harrowing turn in the final forty minutes as it unflinchingly showcases the agonies of hell.

 20. Ju-on: The Curse (2000)

-If you have seen any Ju-on films, you’d know that the films are divided into different segments and each tells the story of a cursed character.
+If you’ve seen any Ju-on films, you’d know that they’re divided into different segments and each tells the story of a cursed character.
 Each tale is somehow interlinked as the curse of the vengeful spirit passes from one person to another.
-Shimizu made the film on a shoestring budget and it features crude cinematography unlike the later Ju-on films.
-Yet, he was able to create genuinely unnerving scares despite the little resources he had.
-Ju-on might not have social commentary like other J-horrors Cure, Ring or Audition, but is still terrifying beyond belief.
+Shimizu made the film on a shoestring budget and it features crude cinematography, unlike his later films.
+Yet, despite limited resources, he creates genuinely unnerving scares.
+Ju-on might not have social commentaries like other J-horrors Cure, Ring or Audition, but is terrifying beyond belief.

 19. Blind Beast (1969)